fanjunkai1/DCL/README.md

 The output test results are saved in the `./outputs` folder.

+## 🔍 Results

+Our DCL achieved state-of-the-art performance on *GoProHazy* and *DENSE-Fog* datasets,

 ## 🎓 Citation

-If you are interested in this work, please consider citing:
+If you find the code helpful in your resarch or work, please cite the following paper(s).

 ```bibtex
 @inproceedings{fan2025depth,